microsoft/onnxruntime/onnxruntime/python/tools/bert/README.md

 python compare_bert_results.py --baseline_model original_model.onnx --optimized_model optimized_model_gpu.onnx --batch_size 1 --sequence_length 128 --samples 100 --use_gpu
 ```

-To use onnxruntime-gpu 1.1.*, it is required to install CUDA and cuDNN and add their bin directories to PATH environment variable.
+To use onnxruntime-gpu, it is required to install CUDA and cuDNN and add their bin directories to PATH environment variable.

-## Performance Test
+## Performance Test (Python)

-The script for model verification will create a sub-directory like batch_1_seq_128 on the directory of optimized model.
-You can copy the original or optimized model to the sub-directory, and use onnxruntime_perf_test.exe to test performance of C API.

 bert_perf_test.py can be used to check the model inference performance of python API.
 Below are examples: